 “My last business sounded like a smart, commercial business.
 But if you start a business because you think there might be commercial success at the end of it, someone else will set up in competition with you – and they will be in love with the problem that they are trying to solve and will wipe the floor with you.

 “My wife told me to ‘stop thinking like an investor, just do the thing that you love.’
 And I have.
 This business is driven by a passion and love of coffee, of flavour, of delighting customers.
 As a result, I have a business many times the size of the others combined.”

 Visit our page about equity finance for growing businesses to learn more about business angel investors and the Enterprise Investment Scheme.
-The Business Finance Guide, published by the ICAEW and the British Business Bank, sets out the full range of options for businesses – from start-up to growth.
+The Finance Hub, built by the British Business Bank, helps businesses understand and discover the finance options that could enable them to grow.